composewell/streamly/design/module-organization.md

 Polymorphic operations utilizing the abstract interface can go in the parent module `Streamly.Data.Stream`.

-Concrete/monomorphic pure stream modules would be placed in:

-* `Streamly.Data.Stream.Serial`
-* `Streamly.Data.Stream.WSerial`
-* `Streamly.Data.Stream.ZipSerial`
-* ...

-Monadic/effectful streams could go in:

-* `Streamly.Data.StreamM.Serial`
-* `Streamly.Data.StreamM.WSerial`
-* `Streamly.Data.StreamM.Async`
-* ...

-Pure streams are just a special case of monadic streams.

-We could possibly use the same type named `Stream` for all stream types, as we also have all the operation names also same and we distinguish only by the module name.

 ## Constrained Modules

 Some modules represent operations on a type which constrain a type using a type